-Use a box cutter or X-Acto knife to trim protruding dry glue off the inside of the cavity, just like you did when you trimmed the outside of the page block.
+Use a blade to trim protruding dry glue off the inside of the cavity, just like you did when you trimmed the outside of the page block.

 Put a small blob of glue over both holes, then insert the two bottom magnets.
-Press them in (you may need a tool) and make sure they're flush with the surface of the page block, not protruding above it.
+Press them in and make sure they're flush with the surface of the page block, not protruding above it.